DamienGilliard/PetitPoucet/README.md

 <p align="center"> <img src="https://github.com/DamienGilliard/PetitPoucet/raw/main/assets/img/PetitPoucet_hardware_closup_setup.jpg" width="80%">

 ## Dependencies
-we use two submodules:
+PetitPoucet uses two submodules:
 > [RTKLIB](https://github.com/DamienGilliard/RTKLIB)
+This is to manage the connections and data transfers from the ntrip caster and the GNSS reciever, as well as reading the raw reciever solutions.
+It is solely used in the petitpoucet::serverinterface namespace

 > [FTXUI](https://github.com/ArthurSonzogni/FTXUI)
+This is to provide a user interface and is solely used in the petitpoucet::ui namespace

-Additionally, building the code requires CMake 3.12 minimum
+Additionally, building the code requires CMake 3.12 minimum, because of FTXUI's minimum requirements

+## Usage

+A usage example is provided in the form of a [main1.cc](./src/main1.cc) and [main2.cc](./src/main2.cc) combo, to create two processes that both communicate with the same hardware serial port.

+An explanation of the key steps of those executables is coming soon.